envygeeks/jekyll-docker/README.md

 size stays the same, please edit `copy/usr/bin/setup` instead.

 ## Notes
-  * When you launch or run anything it is run as a non-priv user jekyll in /srv/jekyll.
   * We "shiv" Jekyll to provide defaults for 0.0.0.0 and /srv/jekyll so mount to /srv/jekyll.
+  * When you launch or run anything via jekyll command it is run as a non-priv user jekyll in /srv/jekyll.
   * Jekyll has access to sudo (mostly for the build system.)
   * Ruby is stored in /opt/jekyll bundled w/ Jekyll.